tianma8023/XposedSmsCode/README.md

 # Features
 - Copy verification code to clipboard when a new message arrives.
 - Show toast when a SMS verification code is copied.
-- Mark verification code message as read (experimental).
+- Mark verification code message as read(experimental).
-- Delete verification SMS when it's extracted successfully.
+- Delete verification SMS when it's extracted successfully(experimental).
+- Block verification SMS if it's extracted successfully(experimental).
 - Custom keywords about verification code message (regular expressions allowed).
 - Support the SMS code match rules customization, importation and exportation.
 - Auto-input SMS code.